uwhackweek/sample_project_repository/README.md

 # Recommended content for your README.md file:

+(you can remove the content above here for your final project README.md file and start with the Project or Team Name below)

+# Project or Team Name

 ## Project Summary

-### Project Title
+### Project Title and Introduction

-Brief title describing the proposed work.
+Brief introduction describing the proposed work.

 ### Collaborators